yshavit/llm-notes/book/03-The-LLM/02-input-to-vectors.md

 {drawio}`images/input/token-and-positional-embeddings`

 (Note that I picked the token and positional embedding values so that it'd be easier to follow them through the flow.
 In an actual LLM, these would all be just random-looking numbers.)

+Now that we have the input tokenized, and each token translated into an input embedding, we'll look at how the LLM contextualizes these embeddings relative to each other.

 [bpe]: https://en.wikipedia.org/wiki/Byte-pair_encoding